r7uaz0n/jekyll-now/_posts/2017-6-14-Wednesday-June-14th.md

 - I'm at the Starbucks with painfully slow wifi.
 I thought they might have improved it since last time I was here but apparently not.
 I overheard that they are trying to get someone in fix it.
 I certainly hope so!

+- I was trying to change branches so I can do a commit but I created a branch in GitHub by mistake.
+So I needed to delete the branch I made by mistake:

+> git branch -D <branch name>

 - I'm going to a soldering party tonight which is part of the Hackster hardware hacking Meetup I've been attending.
 We are soldering some custom designed PCB boards for Arduino shields for a project we are working on.
 I haven't soldered in a while and never learned properly so I'm looking forward to learning some proper technique tonight.